Yellow River: 19th century through present

 Chinese Nationalist Army soldiers during the 1938 Yellow River flood.

 Between 1851 and 1855, the Yellow River returned to the north amid the floods that provoked the Nien and Taiping Rebellions.
 The 1887 flood has been estimated to have killed between 900,000 and 2 million people, and is the second-worst natural disaster in history (excluding famines and epidemics).
 The Yellow River more or less adopted its present course during the 1897 flood.

+Flooding in 1898 made entire communities in Shandong destitute.
+Along with the drought that followed and the increase in Christian missionary activity exacerbating social divisions in rural China, the Yellow River flooding was a factor in the rise of the Society of Righteous and Harmonious Fists (Boxer movement) and the Boxer Rebellion.

 The 1931 flood killed an estimated 1,000,000 to 4,000,000, and is the worst recorded flood in terms of number of fatalities.

-On 9 June 1938, during the Second Sino-Japanese War, Nationalist troops under Chiang Kai-shek broke the levees holding back the river near the village of Huayuankou in Henan, causing what has been called by Canadian historian, Diana Lary, a "war-induced natural disaster".
+On 9 June 1938, during the Second Sino-Japanese War, Kuomintang (Nationalist) troops under Chiang Kai-shek broke the levees holding back the river near the village of Huayuankou in Henan, causing what has been called by Canadian historian, Diana Lary, a "war-induced natural disaster".
 The goal of the operation was to stop the advancing Japanese troops by following a strategy of "using water as a substitute for soldiers".
 The 1938 flood of an area covering 54000 km2 took some 500,000 to 900,000 Chinese lives, along with an unknown number of Japanese soldiers.
 The flood prevented the Japanese Army from taking Zhengzhou, on the southern bank of the Yellow River, but did not stop them from reaching their goal of capturing Wuhan, which was the temporary seat of the Chinese government and straddles the Yangtze River.

+The Kuomintang government did not acknowledge responsibility for Huayuankou breach and the subsequent disaster, instead blaming Japanese warplanes for bombing the dikes.
+Both Japan and the international press publicized China's culpability, but China's domestic press, even Communist newspapers, maintained the government's official stance through the duration of the war.

+Already in 1940, the Kuomintang government promised to return the river to its northern course when the Japanese were defeated.
+In late 1944, planning began for the closing of the Huayuankou breach and the restoration of the dikes along the pre-1938 course.
+This was opposed by people living along the northern course and by local Communist insurgents.